A completely free application for testing your knowledge on Linux. Disclaimer: developed by repository owner

 True

-Since a succesful exec replace the current process, it can't return anything to the process that made the call.
+Since a successful exec replace the current process, it can't return anything to the process that made the call.

 What system call is used for listing files?